 For these international students, being unable to register is cumbersome.
 Unregistered students are essentially ostracized from many government services.
 It sucks.

 What many do not know however, is that there is a solution!
 Under certain circumstances, it is possible to register at the municipality: at the address Amstel 1, or at friends, family or anyone who is willing to help.
 ASVA Student Union can help you arrange a registration.
 Therefore, anyone who is in a temporary unregistered living situation can contact us at firstname.lastname@example.org.
+This is only possible when you are practically homeless: thus when you are hopping from couch to couch, or from hostel to hostel.
+Not if you have a permanent place to stay where you still cannot register.

 Do you have a permanent residence, but are you still unable to register?
 Even then ASVA Student Union can help you out!
 Sometimes, due to municipal laws, there is a maximum amount of registration in your residence.
 Thankfully, it is not so hard to apply for a permit to increase this amount.
 Need help convincing your landlord?
 Shoot an email to email@example.com.